bbauska/W3Cx-2of5/README.md

 <h4>&lt;col&gt;</h4>

-Used within <colgroup>, the <col> tag specifies the column property for each column within a colgroup.
-The only element a <colgroup> can contain is &lt;col&gt;.
+Used within &lt;colgroup&gt;, the &lt;col&gt; tag specifies the column property for each column within a colgroup.
+The only element a &lt;colgroup&gt; can contain is &lt;col&gt;.

 <h4>Attribute:</h4>